diprajgirase/rejouice/README.md

 # Modern Webasite 🌐

-A visually stunning website GSAP, Locomotive.js, and Swiper.js**
+A visually stunning website using GSAP, Locomotive.js, and Swiper.js**

 ## Features ✨
 - **Smooth animations** with GSAP